 His empire held dominion over three continents populated by more than thirty million inhabitants, among whom nearly all of the races and religions of mankind were represented.
 Prospering under a well-directed, authoritarian economy, Suleiman’s reign marked the apogee of Ottoman power.
 City and country alike experienced unprecedented economic and demographic growth.
 Istanbul was the largest city in the world, enjoying a remarkable renaissance of arts and letters; a mighty capital, it was the seat of the Seraglio and dark intrigue.

 About the Author

 André Clot (1909–2002) was a French historian and journalist.
 He lived in Turkey and the countries of the Near and Middle East for many years and was an expert on Islam.
-His other works include Harun al-Rashid and the World of the Thousand and One Nights, also by Saqi Books.
+His works include Suleiman the Magnificent and Harun al-Rashid and the World of the Thousand and One Nights, both by Saqi Books.

 ‘Thought provoking and most informative.’

 Middle East International